nushell/nu_scripts/modules/background_task/README.md

   foo bar
 }
 ```

+If you spawn the task with `--working-directory`, make sure any relative imports are valid from that directory.

 ## Troubleshooting

 - On some setups (e.g. NixOS with `nu` installed as a binary in user's `$HOME`), `sh` (which `pueue` delegates tasks to run) might fail to find `nu` in the `$PATH`.
 In this case hard-coding the location of your nu binary in the `task spawn` function definition in `task.nu` can solve the issue.